 - Supplier calls: Asking some questions to the suppliers to get an idea about the startup’s business operations.

-- Management interviews: One-on-one meeting with the startup’s management team to understand their vision and strategy.
+- Management interviews: One-on-one meetings with the startup’s management team to understand their vision and strategy.

 - Industry research: Doing some research about the specific industry in which the startup operates.
 Finding out the trends, opportunities, and threats in that industry.